jrehor/kcc/README.md

 Equipped with everything we have so far, we are going to tackle a little problem.
 We will look at a k function that actually does something very useful and implements a very familiar algorightm.
 The subject of game is to identify the algorighm and figure out how it is implementented in k.

-Don't be in a hurry to paste anything into k interpreter.
-It is a lot more useful to dissect it on paper first.
+Don't be in a hurry to paste anything into your interpreter, it is a lot more useful to dissect it on paper first.
 Once we are done, you will be very tempted to try a lot of new things on your own.
 So here is the code:

 ```q
 /what is f, and how it works?
 f:{$[2>#?x;x;,/f'x@=x>rand x]}
 ```

-Okay, it looks like there is almost nothing familiar here, and the whole thing is just creepy.
-But before you head for the fire exit as so many before you, give it a chance.
+Okay, almost nothing looks familiar here, and the whole little monster is just creepy.
+But before you head for the fire exit, give it a chance.
 Once we take it apart brick by brick, you will agree how **trivial** it is, really:

 ```q